JarrodBowles/Rainbow-song/README.md

 # Rainbow song

-About to sing a crazy song in the key of g major
+About to sing a crazy song in the key of A major

 The song is a happy song